bhansaliyash/Food-Animal-System/README.md

 - URL: `/movements/`
 - Method: `POST`
+- Body: `All fields for Movement model in JSON format`
 - Response:
   - Status Code: 200 (OK) if successful, 400 (Bad Request) if there are validation errors.